-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of February 28, 2019 are comprised of the following:
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of February 29, 2020 and February 28, 2019 are comprised of the following:

-Financial assets as of February 28, 2019: ¢.
-2.161.606 Cash and cash equivalents \$ 3,161,606 Contributions and grants receivable 5,075,907 Investments 1,550,148 Total financial assets 9,787,661 Less financial assets not available for general expenditure: Board-designated investments 1,500,077 Contributions and grants receivable due in more than one year 1,208,120 Endowment investments 50,071 Total financial assets available for general expenditure \$ 7,029,393
+2020 2019 Financial assets: Cash and cash equivalents \$ 6,470,435 \$ 3,161,606 Contributions and grants receivable 1,601,963 5,075,907 Investments 1,609,346 1,550,148 Total financial assets 9,681,744 9,787,661 Less financial assets not available for general expenditure: Board-designated investments 4,059,024 1,500,077 Contributions and grants receivable due in more than one year 25,000 1,208,120 Endowment investments 50,322 50,071 Total financial assets available for general expenditure \$ 5,547,398 \$ 7,029,393

 Management defines general expenditures as normal and recurring operating expenses to the operations of the Assessment Center.
 Based upon management's assessment of future liquidity needs, sufficient assets are available to ensure payment of general expenditures in advance of grant reimbursements.
-In addition, the Assessment Center has created a board-designated Special Use Fund (\$1.5 million at February 28, 2019), which may be drawn upon as necessary with Board approval.
+In addition, the Assessment Center has created a board-designated Special Use Fund (\$4 million at February 29, 2020), which may be drawn upon as necessary with Board of Director's (the Board) approval.
 Although the Assessment Center does not intend to utilize special use funds, other than those funds appropriated for general expenditures as part of the Assessment Center's annual budget approval and appropriation process, amounts from the Special Use Fund remain available to the Assessment Center, if necessary.